squid-cache/squid-cache.github.io/Services.rst

 === Free Technical support ===

-For current release code (alpha, beta, or stable) is provided by the team developers on the '''squid-dev''' mailing list.
+For current release code (experimental, release candidate beta, or stable released) is provided by the team developers on the '''squid-dev''' mailing list.
 This is free-time support so no guarantees on time of completion or even response can be made.
 Please be aware that discussion on these issues should be kept public so anyone later can benefit from the one solution and minimize repeat problems.

 === Paid Technical Support ===